Early history (approx. 1000-1400)

-On April 1, 1340, Randers was the center of one of the largest riots in the Denmark’s history when Danish nobleman and national hero Niels Ebbesen killed Count Gerhard III of Holstein.
+On April 1, 1340, Randers was the centre of one of the largest riots in the Denmark’s history when Danish nobleman and national hero Niels Ebbesen killed Count Gerhard III of Holstein.
 This happened during the Kingless Times, when the entire country was pledged to German counts, and led to further insurrection against the Germans.
 Niels Ebbesen died in a large battle at Skanderborg Castle in December 1340.
 A statue of Niels Ebbesen stands in front of Randers' City Hall today.

 When King Valdemar IV of Denmark (Valdemar Atterdag) tried to assemble a government in 1350 after the mortgaging to the Holsteiners, Randers was further reinforced with protection and was often named as Randershus ("Randers Fortress").
 This fortification was captured by dissatisfied nobility in 1357.
-In 1359, Valdemar attacked the captured Randers with the strength of all of his forces.
+In 1359, Valdemar IV attacked the captured Randers with the strength of all of his forces.

 The Renaissance and autocracy (approx. 1400-1848)

 During the second half of the 17th century, the town suffered not only from the Swedish wars but experienced the plague and extensive fires.
-However, from the mid-17th century, the economy began to thrive once more, and the harbor was extended, which brought an increase in shipping.
+However, from the mid-17th century, the economy began to thrive once more, and the harbour was extended, which brought an increase in shipping.
 Furthermore, several impressive buildings were made, including the City Hall (Rådhuset).

 By the end of the 18th century, Randers had become Jutland's largest town with 4,500 inhabitants.